dimitryzub/serpapi-blog-posts-archive/Naver/naver_video_pagination.md

 <h2 id="outro">Outro</h2>

 This blog post is for information purpose only.
-Use the received information for useful purposes, for example, if you know how to help improve Naver's service or something else.
+Use the received information for useful purposes, for example, if you know how to help improve Naver's service.

 If you have anything to share, any questions, suggestions, or something that isn't working correctly, reach out via Twitter at [@dimitryzub](https://twitter.com/DimitryZub), or [@serp_api](https://twitter.com/serp_api).